Sunday 4 February / 1 p.m. / Outside the Guildhall, Market Square, Cambridge CB2

 - Jocelynne Scutt (Labour Party councillor on Cambridgeshire County Council)

-- Stuart Tuckwood (parliamentary candidate for Cambridge Green Party)
+- Stuart Tuckwood (member of Cambridge Green Party)

 - Rob Turner (secretary of UNISON Cambridgeshire County)